 Our reportable segments are: Strategy Machine Solutions, Scoring Solutions, Professional Services and Analytic Software Tools.
 Although we sell solutions and services into a large number of end user product and industry markets, our reportable business segments reflect the primary method in which management organizes and evaluates internal financial information to make operating decisions and assess performance.
-Comparative segment revenues, operating income, and related financial information for the quarters ended December 31, 2005 and 2004 are set forth in Note 5 to the accompanying condensed consolidated financial statements.
+Comparative segment revenues, operating income, and related financial information for the quarters and six months ended March 31, 2006 and 2005, are set forth in Note 5 to the accompanying condensed consolidated financial statements.